canonical/operator/README.md

 # Operator Framework development

-If you want to work in the framework *itself* you will need the following depenencies installed in your system:
+If you want to work in the framework *itself* you will need the following dependencies installed in your system:

 - Python >= 3.5
 - PyYAML